xdevplatform/SnowBotDev/docs/tutorial.md

 ![](https://github.com/jimmoffitt/SnowBotDev/blob/master/docs/screenshots/snowbot_features.jpg)

-A fundamental component of any chatbot system is a webapp that reacts to Twitter webhooks and marshalls 'business' logic for reacting to incoming messages.
-The material below is organized in several sections including tips on getting started and overviews of implementing these bot features.
+A fundamental component of any chatbot system is a webapp that reacts to Twitter webhooks and manages 'business' logic for reacting to incoming messages.
+The material below is organized in several sections including tips on getting started with these APIs and overviews of implementing these bot features.

 While much of the narrative is language-agnostic, this material includes many code snippets written in Ruby.
-Since these code examples are very short and have comments, we can consider them as pseudo-code.
+Since these code examples are very short and have comments, we will provide them as pseudo-code.
 Pseudo-code that hopefully illustrates fundamental concepts that are readily implemented in non-Ruby languages.

 We'll start off with a how to get started with these APIs.